We can't find the internet

 It is important to know that you may delete any or all of your data at any time from within your account.

-Your object data (think images for Memories or avatars) is stored on a decentralized cloud network by Storj.
+Your object data (think avatars) is stored on a decentralized cloud network by Storj.
 It is asymmetrically encrypted to your password-derived key and then encrypted again at rest with Storj's AES 256-bit symmetric encryption.
 Each file is then split into 80 pieces and stored on different nodes — all with different operators, power supplies, networks, and geographies.
 This decentralization adds another layer of protection and redundancy to your data (only 29 pieces are required to re-build the encrypted file).

 Your non-object data (think text, messages, email, name, etc.) is currently stored on databases managed by our hosting provider, Render.
 This data is also asymmetrically encrypted (your email is also hashed as well for look-up functionality), then symmetrically encrypted by our server, before being stored in the database.
 Once at rest, Render additionally encrypts the database with their own symmetric encryption.